Mohini-Warkhade/QR-Code-Reader/README.md

 - Clone this repository to your local machine.

-- Download the jsQR library from the https://github.com/cozmo/jsQR/tree/master/dist or via npm and place the jsQR.js file in your project directory.
+- You can also download the jsQR library from the https://github.com/cozmo/jsQR/tree/master/dist or via npm and place the jsQR.js file in your project directory.